Woman 'terrified and disgusted' by flasher

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A young woman was left feeling "terrified and disgusted" by the actions of a flasher in North Dunedin yesterday.
+A young woman was left feeling "terrified and disgusted" by the actions of a flasher yesterday.

-Sergeant Matt Lee, of Dunedin, said a man was arrested after going in and out of an address in Gladstone Rd about 12.30pm.
+Sergeant Matt Lee said a man was arrested after going in and out of an address on Gladstone Rd, North Dunedin, about 12.30pm.

 At one point the man allegedly dropped his pants and exposed himself to a 19-year-old woman who was standing in the window